DAILY DISCIPLINE #145

 No Compromise: Matthew 15: 1-9 & Mark 7:1-15

-Day 1- There are many issues in this life where to compromise is a natural part of living in peace with others.
+Day 1- There are many issues in this life when compromise is a natural part of living in peace with others.
 But, should we always compromise so that we have peace at any cost?
-Jesus answers that for us in the passage.
-Read the complete passage to start.
+Jesus answers that for us in this passage.
+Read both passages to start our study.

 Matthew 15: 1-2 / Mark 7:1-5

 To be "clean" meant that a person would be able to approach and worship God.
 The state of "uncleanness" came by touching or eating certain things.
 Uncleanness was infectious and the only way to stop it was through a series of ceremonial washings.
 This was all at the back of their question to Jesus.